 Students complete 156 hours in a practicum site of their choice.
 This allows for important real-world experience before graduation.

 Statistics & Research Methods: 6 credit hours

 Students complete 6 hours (two courses) in Research Methods and Statistics, allowing students to be more marketable for administration positions and graduate school.

 All students choose a concentration or minor along with the major in Gerontology.
 This allows for flexibility, individuality and a well-rounded, multidisciplinary education.

-Students may choose any approved UNO minor or from three Gerontology concentrations: Healthy Aging or Administration or Pre-Health.
+Students may choose any approved UNO minor or from one of three Gerontology concentrations: Healthy Aging, Administration, or Pre-Health.

 For more information on these options and which path is right for you, please contact your academic advisor.